nerdoc/uberspace-tools/README.md

 * renewing "Let's Encrypt" certificates

 # Mail filter
-The `install-mailfilter.sh` script takes care of adding the **SpamAssassin** and **DSPAM** services to your Uberspace account.
-It installs the `.mailfilter` file into place and uses a customized *dspam-learn* and mailfilter script that tries to determine which folder is the junk folder of each user (Junk-E-Mail, Spam, Junk).
+The `install-mailfilter` script takes care of adding the **SpamAssassin** and **DSPAM** services to your Uberspace account.
+It installs the `mailfilter.tpl` file into `~/.mailfilter` (WARNING: overwrites `~/.mailfilter` without warning!) and uses a customized *dspam-learn* and mailfilter script that tries to determine which folder is the junk folder of each user (Junk-E-Mail, Spam, Junk).
+The `.mailfilter` file searches for a `~/.mailfilter.rules` file, and if it exists, includes and processes it too.
+This is how you can easily keep the `~/.mailfilter` file untouched and put your custom rules (like CC or other filterings) in your `.mailfilter.rules` file.

+Please contact me if you know a better approach here.

 You can simply do a